cloud-gov/common-pipelines/container/README.md

 ## Usage

-Copy the contents of [example](example) into folder `ci/` in your repository, set `src-repo` on the appropriate path in CredHub, and run:
+Copy the contents of [example](example) into folder `ci/` in your repository.
+In the appropriate folder in CredHub, set `src-repo` to the fully qualified name of the repository in GitHub, like `organization/repository`, and set `image-repository` to the ECR repository name, which should be the name of the GitHub repository without the organization.

+Once set, run:

 ```sh
 fly -t ci set-pipeline --pipeline YOUR-PIPELINE-NAME --config ci/pipeline.yml --load-vars-from ci/vars.yml